 Provides adequate slip and skid resistance

-Outsole.
-In the Synergy, what provides climbers with adequate slip and skid resistance on different kinds of surfaces is the Boreal-exclusive Zenith Ultra outsole.
+In Synergy, what provides climbers with adequate slip and skid resistance on different kinds of surfaces is the Boreal-exclusive Zenith Ultra outsole.

 The low-top enclosure of the Boreal Synergy is mainly made of microfiber.
 It is built with an elastic tongue (integrated) and an inner liner.
 To help wearers climb with more security, Boreal designers imbued its heel and forefoot zones with a heavy-duty rand.